nwoke008/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints hello user, where user is the current Linux user
+print hello user in linux